Bruges

 Check availability

-A large, lively backpacker hostel on Langestraat, a bar and dorms, bikes to rent: friendly and cheap, east of the centre.
+A large hostel on the Langestraat, bar and dorms, part of the St Christopher's Inn chain.
+Lively and cheap, east of the centre.

 Check availability